How To Skin a Start Menu

 The highlighted vertical slices are single pixel wide and are stretched to fill the width of the caption area and the menu area.

-The caption section
+The caption

 The caption is the area on the side of the menu that shows text like Windows 7 Home.
 If you want caption you must provide a bitmap for the main menu.
 There are few parameters related to the caption: